garylirocks/quickrefs/azure-active-directory.markdown

   - User-assigned

-    A user-assigned managed identity is independent of any resources, so if your app is running on multiple VMs, it can use the same identity
+    A user-assigned managed identity is independent of any resources, so if your app is running on multiple VMs, it can use the same identity.

+    A resource can have multiple user-assigned managed identities.

     ```sh
     az identity create \